pwang00/pietcc/README.md

 ## Progress

 - [x] Interpreter: functionally complete for all images with correct pixel colors.
-- [ ] Compiler: in active development, completely functional to my knowledge with white block tracing / elimination implemented as well as support for running LLVM module optimization passes.
+- [x] Compiler: functionally complete and correct to my knowledge, with white block tracing / elimination implemented as well as support for running LLVM module optimization passes.
 To read more about the compiler, visit this [page](https://github.com/pwang00/pietcc/blob/main/Compiler.md).

 ## TODO